3urobeat/display-input-switcher/README.md

 > Be warned that this will hide any logs.
 Should nothing happen when pressing the hotkey, run the script manually in a terminal to verify where the issue is coming from.

 ### Windows:
+**Method 1 (PowerToys, better):**
+If you have [Microsoft PowerToys](https://learn.microsoft.com/en-us/windows/powertoys/) installed, you can set global hotkeys just like in Linux :D

+Open the PowerToys settings and go to the Keyboard Manager menu.
+Click on "Remap a shortcut" and in the popup on "Add key remapping".
+Input your desired hotkey and select "Start App" in the "To send:" column drop down.
+Select the bat script, then save.

+**Method 2 (native, worse):**
+If you don't have access to PowerToys, you can try the native approach.
+This is sadly slower, limited to <kbd>CTRL</kbd>+<kbd>ALT</kbd>+... keybinds & buggier sometimes.

 Right click the script in your file explorer, and click on 'Create shortcut'.
 Right click the created shortcut, select Properties.
 Set a hotkey in the 'Shortcut key' field.
 You may set it to run as minimized as well.